guanana/pikvm-lib/README.md

 # PiKVM: A Python API for Controlling PiKVM Devices

 PiKVM is a Python library that provides a simple and intuitive API for controlling PiKVM devices.
 With PiKVM, you can easily perform various actions on your PiKVM devices, such as:

 * Getting system information
 * Controlling ATX power
 * Managing Mass Storage Device (MSD) images
 * Interacting with General-Purpose Input/Output (GPIO) channels

+With PiKVM, you can automate tasks, integrate PiKVMs into your existing applications, and extend the capabilities of your PiKVM devices.

 ## Installation